Oral History Information

-Hal Blaine is perhaps the most recorded drummer from the California recording studios of the 1950s-'70s.
+Hal Blaine was perhaps the most recorded drummer from the California recording studios of the 1950s-'70s.
 His influential style can be heard on more than 170 number one hit songs and 450 tunes that made the top 40 on the charts during those decades.
 His beat can be heard on hundreds of albums by artists ranging from the Beach Boys and Elvis Presley to the Carpenters and Barbra Streisand.
 As a creative performer, Hal became one of the early studio players to gain such notoriety that he was asked to endorse drum kits, heads and sticks.
-Shorty after the opening of the Museum of Making Music in Carlsbad, CA, Hal attended a drum exhibit and spoke to the guests about his long career in music.
+Shortly after the opening of the NAMM Foundation’s Museum of Making Music in Carlsbad, CA, Hal attended a drum exhibit and spoke to the guests about his long career in music.
 At the time he enjoyed the museum displays enough to leave behind the noted drum kit that he used on many of his record dates.
 The kit remains in the museum in honor of Hal's many contributions to music.